stacs-srg/valipop/docs/usage/guides/docker.md

 Validation score: 0.0 (good)
 ```

-In the same directory as the Valipop directory, there should also now exist a `results/` directory with the generated population records.
+In the same directory as the ValiPop directory, there should also now exist a `results/` directory with the generated population records.
 This specific run should be located in a directory like

 ```
 results/example/2025-03-24T10-50-39-702/